Win: The New South Wales Parliament have launched an Inquiry into dingo management across National Parks.

 Image: Catriona Marshall

-The New South Wales Government incorrectly classifies Dingoes as 'wild dogs’.
-However, recent research, which analysed 195,000 genetic markers demonstrates that Dingoes are a genetically distinct species from dogs, and that domestic dogs do not establish wild populations in Australia.
-Instead, the study confirms that the wild canines found in the bush are indeed Dingoes.
+However, recent genetic research analysing more than 195,000 genetic markers confirms that Dingoes are genetically distinct from domestic dogs, and that domestic dogs do not establish wild populations in Australia.
+Instead, the study found that the wild canines living across the Australian landscape are Dingoes.

 The Minyumai Indigenous Rangers are leading the way on Dingo (Ngugum) management in New South Wales